HariSekhon/DevOps-Bash-tools/README.md

   - `git_files_in_history.sh` - finds all filename / file paths in the git log history, useful for prepping for `git filter-branch`
   - `git_filter_branch_fix_author.sh` - rewrites Git history to replace author/committer name & email references (useful to replace default account commits).
 Powerful, read `--help` and `man git-filter-branch` carefully.
 Should only be used by Git Experts
   - `git_filter_repo_replace_text.sh` - rewrites Git history to replace a given text to scrub a credential or other sensitive token from history.
 Refuses to operate on tokens less than 8 chars for safety
+  - `git_submodules_update.sh` - updates all submodules in the local git repo
   - `git_submodules_update_repos.sh` - updates submodules (pulls and commits latest upstream github repo submodules) - used to cascade submodule updates throughout all my repos
   - `git_askpass.sh` - credential helper script to use environment variables for git authentication
   - `markdown_generate_index.sh` - generates a markdown index list from the headings in a given markdown file such as README.md